Garside monoids and groups, braids.

 Two elements w and w' of a monoid M are conjugate in M if there exists x∈ M such that wx=xw'; if M satisfies the Öre conditions, it has a group of fractions where this becomes x⁻¹wx=w', the usual definition of conjugacy.
 A special case which is even closer to conjugacy in the group is if there exists y∈ M such that w=xy and w'=yx.
 This relation is not transitive in general, but we call cyclic conjugacy the transitive closure of this relation, a restricted form of conjugacy.

-The next observation is that if w,w' are conjugate in the group of fractions of the Garside monoid M then they are conjugate in M, since if wx=xw' then there is a power Δⁱ which is central and such that xΔⁱ∈ M. Then wxΔⁱ=xΔⁱ w' is a conjugation in M.
+The next observation is that if w,w'∈M where M is Garside are conjugate in the group of fractions G then they are conjugate in M, since if wx=xw' then there is a power Δⁱ which is central and such that xΔⁱ∈ M. Then wxΔⁱ=xΔⁱ w' is a conjugation in M.

-The crucial observation for solving the conjugacy problem is to introduce inf(w):=sup{i such that Δ⁻ⁱw∈ M} and sup(w):=inf{i such that w⁻¹Δⁱ∈ M}, and to notice that the number of conjugates of w with same inf and sup as w is finite (since our monoids have a finite number of atoms).
-Further, a theorem of Birman shows that the maximum inf and minimum sup in a conjugacy class can be achieved simultaneously; the elements achieving this are called the super summit set of w.
-Thus a way to determine if two elements are conjugate is to find a representative of both of them in their super summit set, and then solve conjugacy within that set.
-This can also be used to compute the centralizer of an element: if we consider the super summit set as the objects of a category whose morphisms are the conjugations by simple elements, the centralizer is given by the endomorphisms of the given object.
+The crucial observation for solving the conjugacy problem in Garside groups is to introduce inf(w):=sup{i such that Δ⁻ⁱw∈ M} and sup(w):=inf{i such that w⁻¹Δⁱ∈ M}, and to notice that the number of conjugates of w with same inf and sup as w is finite (since our monoids have a finite number of simples).
+Further, a theorem of Birman shows that the maximum inf and minimum sup in a conjugacy class can be achieved simultaneously; the elements achieving this are called the super summit set of w, denoted SS(w).
+Thus a way to determine if w and w' are conjugate is to find representatives w₁∈SS(w), w'₁∈SS(w') of them in their super summit set, and then enumerate SS(w) and see if it contains w'₁.
+This can also be used to compute the centralizer of an element: if we consider the super summit set as a category whose objects are its elements and morphisms are the conjugations by simple elements, the centralizer of w₁ is given by the endomorphisms of that object.
 For the implementation of finite categories we use, see the docstrings of Category and endomorphisms.

 We illustrate this on an example: